-- I.1 A grade assigned in a course is not an assessment of standing within a program of studies.
-To determine the requirements for credit and standing in a program of studies, the academic regulations of the division in which the program is offered should be consulted. - I.2 Grades for each academic course shall be assigned with reference to the following meanings: - Excellent (A) Strong evidence of original thinking; good organization; capacity to analyze and synthesize; superior grasp of subject matter with sound critical evaluations; evidence of extensive knowledge base. - Good (B) Evidence of grasp of subject matter, some evidence of critical capacity and analytic ability; reasonable understanding of relevant issues; evidence of familiarity with - Adequate (C) Student who is profiting from his/her university experience; understanding of the subject matter; ability to develop solutions to simple problems in the - Marginal (D) Some evidence of familiarity with subject matter and some evidence that critical and analytic skills have been developed. - Inadequate (F) Little evidence of even superficial understanding of subject matter; weakness in critical and analytic skills; with limited or irrelevant use of literature.
-(Please see conversion table, page 36).
+1.1.1.
+Grades for each academic course shall be assigned with reference to the following meanings:

+- Excellent (A) Strong evidence of original thinking; good organization; capacity to analyze and synthesize; superior grasp of subject matter with sound critical evaluations; evidence of extensive knowledge base. - Good (B) Evidence of grasp of subject matter, some evidence of critical capacity and analytic ability; reasonable understanding of relevant issues; evidence of familiarity with literature. - Adequate (C) Student who is profiting from his/her university experience; understanding of the subject matter; ability to develop solutions to simple problems in the material. - Marginal (D) Some evidence of familiarity with subject matter and some evidence that critical and analytic skills have been developed. - Inadequate (F) Little evidence of even superficial understanding of subject matter; weakness in critical and analytic skills; with limited or irrelevant use of literature.
+(Please see conversion table below).